 Lacrosse Groundballs are the unsung heroes of the fundamentals.
-I have heard it as a player, said it as a coach.
+I have heard it as a player and said it as a coach.
 I have seen it in the stats… ground or loose balls win games.
 Even though it is great to score, and some players just look for that on the score sheet.
-Somebody has to pick up that ball from the ground and start the offence.
+Somebody has to pick up that ball from the ground and start the offense.

 Lacrosse Groundballs – Game Changers

 Groundballs are good for two reasons: possession and momentum.
 If your team gets a ground ball that means you have possession; possession means an opportunity to score.
 More opportunities, probably more goals, simple as that.
 Also can be seen as mini battles and victories.